Air Fryer Sausage Links

 • Add a single layer of sausage links to the air fryer basket.

-• Air fry the sausage links for 8 minutes or until they reach an internal temperature of 160°F.
+• Air fry the sausage links for 8 minutes, or until the sausages reach 160°F internally and the casings are crisp and golden.

-• Remove the sausage links from the airt fryer and serve immediately.
+• Remove the sausage links from the air fryer and serve immediately.

 Notes